apollographql/subscriptions-transport-ws/docs/source/external-pubsub.md

 order: 407
 ---

-`graphql-subscriptions` also supports any external Pub/Sub system that implements the subscriptions interface of [`PubSubEngine`](https://github.com/apollographql/graphql-subscriptions/blob/master/src/pubsub.ts#L21-L25).
+`graphql` also supports any external Pub/Sub system that implements the `AsyncIterator` interface.

-By default `graphql-subscriptions` uses an in-memory event system to re-run subscriptions.
+By default `graphql-subscriptions` exports an in-memory (`EventEmitter`) event system to re-run subscriptions.

 This is not suitable for running in a serious production app, because there is no way to share subscriptions and publishes across many running servers.

 There are implementations for the following PubSub systems: